alexgenc/cryptox-frontend/README.md

 4. Install [Postgres](https://www.postgresql.org/).

-5. Create a database named "cryptox" in your terminal in the backend directory.

-    ```sh
-    createdb cryptox
-    ```

 ### Seed Data to Database

-6. Run the following command in your terminal in the backend directory to create the database tables and seed products to database.
+5. Run the following command in your terminal in the backend directory to create the database and the data tables and seed sample data to database.

     ```sh
     psql -f cryptox.sql